What Exactly Is the Global Citizen Movement?

 Global Citizens aren’t just taking action — they also get to have fun.

 To reward Global Citizens for taking action, we offer access to our festivals, which have taken place in the US, India, the UK, Germany, Canada, and South Africa.
-We also have tickets available for music, comedy and sporting events in cities all over the world.
+We also have tickets available for music, comedy, and sporting events in cities all over the world.

 Global Citizen festivals and events also offer public and private sector leaders a stage to announce commitments they’re making toward our issues.